rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 lxc restart mycontainer
 ```

-Hey, even Linux needs to reboot sometimes.
-And heck, you can actually start, stop, and restart all containers at once with the following commands.
+Even Linux needs to reboot sometimes.
+You can actually start, stop, and restart all containers at once with the following commands.

 ```bash
 lxc start --all